Weed Management

 White Mould

-White mould spores land on petal tissue that is dying and falls into the leaf axils on the plant.
-It then develops a watery lesion and often fuzzy white mould growth.
-Depending on the timing of the infection, it spreads into the stem and can completely girdle the stem, resulting in poor seed production and premature plant death.
-Small black sclerotia bodies will form inside the stems that will fall to the soil to produce spores in the following years.
+White mould is characterized by watery lesions and often fuzzy white mould growth.
+Depending on the timing of the infection, it can spread into the stem and girdle it, resulting in poor seed production and premature plant death.
+Small black sclerotia form inside the stems, which fall to the soil and produce spores in the following years.

-Foliar herbicides are registered for control but should be applied to cover petals before disease symptoms are visibly seen.
-Production practices that help dry the canopy out will also reduce the virility of the disease.
+Foliar herbicides are registered for control, but should be applied before disease symptoms are visible.
+Production practices that help dry out the canopy will also reduce disease virulence.

 Anthracnose

-The pathogen causing Anthracnose in dry beans is specific to dry beans and does not affect other pulse crops.
-Generally, it is not a common concern in Saskatchewan and can be avoided by using disease-free seed and following a minimum three-year crop rotation, as it is seed- and soil-borne.
+The pathogen that causes Anthracnose in dry beans is specific to dry beans and does not infect other crops.
+It is not a common concern in Saskatchewan and can be avoided by using disease-free seed and following a minimum three-year crop rotation.

 Viruses & Abiotic Stress

-Other concerns in dry beans may appear to be diseases but are abiotic or viral and fungicides are ineffective in managing them.
-It is important to accurately identify the cause of symptoms to ensure the correct management steps are implemented.
+Other concerns in dry beans that appear to be diseases may actually be abiotic or viral in nature, and fungicides are ineffective against them.
+It is crucial to identify the cause of symptoms to ensure accurate management.

 Bean Common Mosaic Virus

 Bean common mosaic virus can be spread by infected seed or by sap-feeding insects such as aphids.
 Affected bean plants are stunted, spindly, have few pods, and may be off-colour.
 Leaves may be puckered, wrinkled, or elongated.
-While infections seldom cause plant death, the impact of yield will depend upon the time of infection, with earlier infections having a greater impact.
+While infections seldom cause plant death, the impact on yield depends on the timing of infection, with earlier infections having a greater impact.

-There is varietal resistance in some bean types, and using clean seed will help prevent issues.
+Some bean varieties exhibit varietal resistance, and using clean seed will help prevent issues.

 Sunscald & Bronzing

-Dry beans are susceptible to damage from sunscald and ozone damage, which results in bronzing.
-Sunscald is caused by the intense concentration of the sun’s heat on plant tissue.
-It can affect leaves, stems, or pods and most often is found on lush new growth.
-Affected leaves look brown and scorched or show white discolouration.
-The leaf tissue will die and crumble, leaving ragged edges on the leaves.
-When there are humid, warm, cloudy days followed by bright sun, leaves are most susceptible to damage.
+Dry beans are susceptible to sunscald and ozone damage, leading to bronzing.
+Sunscald is caused by the intense sun and heat.
+It can affect leaves, stems, and pods, and is most often found on lush new growth.
+Affected leaves appear brown and scorched or show white discolouration.
+The leaf tissue dies and crumbles, leaving ragged edges.
+Leaves are most susceptible to sunscald when humid, warm, cloudy days are followed by bright sun.

 Bronzing occurs when leaves are exposed to ozone.
 Ozone exposure is related to pollution and lightning events.
-Similar conditions that favour damage from sunscald also favour damage from higher concentrations of ozone.
-Leaves will exhibit small reddish-brown flecking on upper surfaces and some pods may show flecking as well.
-Some varieties are more sensitive to ozone damage, with black varieties more likely to be damaged.
-Neither condition is considered to affect yield.
+Similar conditions that favour sunscald also favour damage from higher ozone concentrations.
+Leaves will exhibit small reddish-brown flecking on upper surfaces.
+Some pods may also show flecking.
+Some bean varieties are more sensitive to ozone damage, with black beans being particularly susceptible.
+Neither condition significantly affects yield.

 Nutrient Deficiencies

 Various nutrient deficiencies can appear to be diseases at first glance.
-Zinc deficiencies may show up in dry beans and can sometimes mimic some diseases or environmental symptoms.
-Dry beans experiencing zinc deficiencies will have yellowing of the new leaves in between leaf veins that will remain green.
-The bean plants will have shorter internodes and can appear to be stunted.
-The top leaves may start to curl under and have a bit of a bronzed appearance.
+Zinc deficiency in dry beans can mimic diseases or environmental symptoms.
+Dry beans experiencing zinc deficiency will have yellowing of the new leaves between leaf veins.
+Plants will have shorter internodes and may be stunted.
+The top leaves may start to curl under and have a bronzed appearance.

 Fungicide Resistant Disease Populations

-Just as with different herbicide groups, fungicide groups also have the potential to develop resistance in the disease population.
+Just as with herbicides, fungicide groups can also develop disease-resistant populations.
 Any fungal pathogen population may contain some strains naturally insensitive to various fungicides.
 A gradual or total loss of disease control may occur if these fungicides are used repeatedly in the same fields.
 Other resistance mechanisms that are not linked to the site of action, but are specific for individual chemicals, such as enhanced metabolism, may also exist.

 To delay fungicide resistance/insensitivity: